mnspeer/membrane-permeability-predictions/README.md

 ### Training the model on a new dataset
 Instead of using our pre-trained model, a new model can be trained from scratch using any dataset that contains the ten defined model parameters.

-Ensure that the following fields are present in your data file:
-1. title = molecule index number in dataset, starting at 1
-2. ALOGP = octanol-water partitioning co-efficient (from SMILES)
-3. T(N..O) = sum of topological distances between N and O (from SMILES)
-4. nHDon = number of hyrogen bond doners (from SMILES)
-5. T(N..N) = sum of topological distances between N and N (from SMILES)
-6. piPC10 = multiple molecular path count of order 10 (from SMILES)
-7. piPC04 = multiple molecular path count of order 4 (from SMILES)
-8. piPC02 = multiple molecular path count of order 2 (from SMILES)
-9. MAXDN = maximum electrotopological negative variation (from SMILES)
-10. PSA_w = polar surface area in water (Angtroms^2) (from 3D modelling)
-11. Es_w = solvation energy in water (kCal mol^-1) (from 3D modelling)

-If any field has a different name in your input file than defined above, this can be adjusted following the prompts in the code.

 To train the model use *save_trained_model.py*, which creates a new *modelfile* for the *rf_classifier_load.py* program.